charliecalvert/CloudNotes/Assignments/NpmPublishing.md

 - 3.2.1

-The versioning system described here is captured in a standard called [semver](http://semver.org/).
-It is very wildly used and is something that you, as a developer, should understand.
+**NOTE**: _The versioning system described here is captured in a standard called [semver](http://semver.org/).
+It is very widely used and is something that you, as a developer, should understand._

 As a rule, we only increment a major version number when we publish a breaking change.
 The minor version number is usually for new features.
 The patch is when we publish a bug fix.